Day 01: Arrive in Kathmandu

 Day 07: Drive back to Kathmandu

 We are nearing the end of our Buddhist Cultural Tour.
 We head back toward Kathmandu today - about 300 kilometers journey into the winding mountain road.
 The journey would take for about 6-7 hours.
 Upon arrival in Kathmandu, you will be transferred to your hotel.
 There is nothing to do but trade emails with travel companions and organize the photos.
-You can spend the evening leisurely, perhaps catch up on some last minute shopping and celebrate dinner together with Himalayan Glacier Trekking staffs.
-Overnight at Kathmandu.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 08: Fly Home: Farewell Friend